 - Modular – sit our course in one go – or as separate modules to suit your availability and finances.

 - Exercises – lots of exercises used to continually affirm and test understanding.

-- Highly experienced trainers – amongst others, Bill Butcher, Alan Clarke, Sally Godber, Nick Grant, Eric Parks, Marine Sanchez, Mark Siddall, Will South and Peter Warm and the rest of the WARM staff who have supported over 200 buildings in low energy design, and are Passivhaus certifiers.
+- Highly experienced trainers – amongst others; Bill Butcher, Alan Clarke, Sally Godber, Nick Grant, Eric Parks, Marine Sanchez, Mark Siddall, Mike Roe, Will South, Peter Warm and the rest of the WARM staff – who have supported over 200 buildings in low energy design, and are Passivhaus Certifiers.

-- Variety of experience – our collective experience includes non domestic building, large residential schemes and real Passivhaus construction experience.
+- Variety of experience – our collective experience includes non domestic building, large residential schemes and real Passivhaus construction.

 - London – Plymouth – Hereford – plus other locations based on demand

 - Central and close to public transport